Syed-Rashwan/Blockchain-Enhanced-EHR-Management-System/README.md

 ### Frontend
 - **src/**: Contains the source code for the frontend application built with Vue.js.
-  - **App.vue**: The main Vue.js component that serves as the entry point for the application.
   - **main.js**: The entry point for initializing the Vue.js application.
   - **components/**: A directory for reusable Vue.js components that can be used throughout the application.

 ### Configuration Files
 - **package.json**: Contains the Node.js dependencies and scripts for managing the frontend application.
-- **vue.config.js**: Configuration settings for the Vue.js application.

 ## Getting Started